401 West 1st Street

 Beacon of Hope Counseling Center LLC is 46.8 miles from Ogallala, Nebraska

-Beacon of Hope Counseling Center LLC has been offering ongoing addiction care and rehab services to residents of the Ogallala, Nebraska area.
+Beacon of Hope Counseling Center LLC has been offering ongoing addiction care and rehab services to residents of the Ogallala, NE. area.
 Today, Beacon of Hope Counseling Center LLC provides services like activity therapy, vocational rehabilitation services, brief intervention approach, group therapy, matrix model, relapse prevention and others in line with its philosophy of following rehab treatments that work best to help addicts achieve sobriety.

 This drug and alcohol rehab program also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - short term addiction treatment facilities, outpatient hospital programs, inpatient drug treatment, inpatient detoxification programs, long term rehab centers and others.